Have you ever eaten rabbit? Well, funny story, I never had until I began to raise rabbits.

 The title to this recipe says a whole lot.
 As I’ve already mentioned, my first try at grilling rabbit was all but a catastrophe.

-So to claim that you have the perfect grilled rabbit is no small feat.
+So to claim that you have delicious grilled rabbit is no small feat.
 Since they feel that confident in their recipe, it is definitely one worth trying.

 17. Rabbit Sausage